-In summary, we have developed an efficient method for computing the intrinsic contribution to the anomalous Hall conductivity of a metallic ferromagnet as a Brillouinzone integral of the Berry curvature.
+In summary, we have developed an efficient method for computing the intrinsic contribution to the anomalous Hall conductivity of a metallic ferromagnet as a Brillouin-zone integral of the Berry curvature.
 Our approach is based on Wannier interpolation, a powerful technique for evaluating properties that require a very dense sampling of the Brillouin zone or Fermi surface.
-The key idea is to map the low-energy first-principles electronic structure onto an "exact tight-binding model" in the basis of appropriately constructed Wannier functions, which are typically partially occupied.
+The key idea is to map the low-energy first-principles electronic structure onto an "exact tightbinding model" in the basis of appropriately constructed Wannier functions, which are typically partially occupied.
 In the Wannier representation the desired quantities can then be evaluated at arbitrary k-points at very low computational cost.
-All that is needed is to evaluate, once and for all, the Wannierbasis matrix elements of the Hamiltonian and a few other property-specific operators (namely, for the Berry curvature, the three Cartesian position operators).
+All that is needed is to evaluate, once and for all, the Wannier-basis matrix elements of the Hamiltonian and a few other property-specific operators (namely, for the Berry curvature, the three Cartesian position operators).

-When evaluating the Berry curvature in this way, the summation over all unoccupied bands and the expensive calculation of the velocity matrix elements needed in the traditional Kubo formula are circumvented.32 They are replaced by quantities defined strictly within the projected space spanned by the WFs.
+When evaluating the Berry curvature in this way, the summation over all unoccupied bands and the expensive calculation of the velocity matrix elements needed in the traditional Kubo formula are circumvented.
+They are replaced by quantities defined strictly within the projected space spanned by the WFs.
 Our final expression for the total Berry curvature, Eq.
-(29), consists of three types of terms, i.e., the $\overline{\Omega}$, $D-\overline{A}$, and D-D terms.
+(32), consists of three terms, namely, the $\overline{\Omega}$, $D-\overline{A}$, and D-D terms.

 We have applied this approach to calculate the AHC of bcc Fe.
-While our Wannier interpolation formalism, with its decomposition (29), is entirely independent of the choice of an all-electron or pseudopotential method, we have chosen here a relativistic pseudopotential approach that includes scalar relativistic effects as well as the spin orbit interaction.
-We find that this scheme successfully reproduces the fine details of the electronic structure and of the Berry curvature in good agreement with a previous calculation15 that used an all-electron LAPW method.33 The computed AHC is also quite close to that computed previously.15
+While our Wannier interpolation formalism, with its decomposition (32), is entirely independent of the choice of an all-electron or pseudopotential method, we have chosen here a relativistic pseudopotential approach24 that includes scalar relativistic effects as well as the spin-orbit interaction.
+We find that this scheme successfully reproduces the fine details of the electronic structure and of the Berry curvature.
+The resulting AHC is in excellent agreement with a previous calculation17 that used an all-electron LAPW method.37

-Interestingly, we found that more than 99% of the total Berry curvature is concentrated in the D-D term of our formalism.
+Remarkably, we found that more than 99% of the integrated Berry curvature is concentrated in the D-D term of our formalism.
 This term, given explicitly in Eq.
-(31), takes the form of a Kubo-like Berry curvature formula for the "tight-binding states."
-Thus we arrive at the very appealing result that a Kubo picture defined within the "exact tight-binding space" gives an excellent representation of the Berry curvature in the original ab-initio space.
-It is worth pointing out that, unlike the other three terms, this term depends exclusively on the Hamiltonian matrix elements between the Wannier orbitals, and not on the position matrix elements.
-This result merits further investigation, and may be relevant for recent discussions in the tight-binding literature on how to incorporate the coupling to electromagnetic radiation in a tight-binding description.^{19,34-36}
+(34), takes the form of a Kubo-like Berry curvature formula for the "tight-binding states."
+Unlike the $\overline{\Omega}$ and D-A terms, it depends exclusively on the Hamiltonian matrix elements between the Wannier orbitals, and not on the position matrix elements.
+Thus we arrive at the very appealing result that a Kubo picture defined within the "tight-binding space" gives an excellent representation of the Berry curvature in the original ab initio space.
+This result merits further investigation.